 More generally, do the writing tutors of the world really think we should not report that a politician has been shot until we can specify the gunman?
 Do they honestly think it’s wrong to say that the lights are left on all night in an office building without supplying a list of the individuals who controlled the switches?
 We really have to get over this superstitious horror about passives.
 It’s gone beyond a joke.

-Later I went back to that remark “I try to avoid the passive” and began my little empirical investigation.
+Later I went back to that remark “I try to avoid the passive” and began a little empirical investigation.
 (If you want an accurate primer on how to identify passives, I provide one here).
-I opened my colleague’s book at the preface.
-I saw a passive clause in Sentence 3; a couple more in Sentence 4; the last sentence on the page has a passive relative clause, and the main clause is passive; on the second page, Sentence 4 has a passive main clause; Sentence 5 of Paragraph 2 has two more passive clauses; in Sentence 4 of Paragraph 3 we find another pair; in sentence 1 of Paragraph 4, yet another pair; in Sentence 2, one more. …
+I took down my colleague’s book and opened it at the Preface.
+I saw a passive clause in the third sentence, and a couple more in sentence 4.
+The last sentence on the page has a passive relative clause, and the main clause is also passive.
+On the second page, the 4th sentence has a passive main clause; the 5th sentence paragraph 2 has two more passive clauses; in sentence 4 of paragraph 3 we find another pair; in sentence 1 of paragraph 4, yet another pair; in sentence 2 of that paragraph, one more.

 A research assistant took over and went over the whole thing systematically.
 His careful counting reveals that 26 percent of the transitive verbs in that five-page preface are in passive rather than active clauses.
 The maximum advisable percentage for readability according to one standard web writing advice site is 15 percent (nonsense, of course—my colleague’s writing is eminently readable—but I cite the figure merely as typical of the standard blah-blah).
 Merriam-Webster reports an average of about 13-percent passives in newspapers and magazines (which they note is much lower than the 20-percent rate they find in the classic 1946 essay by Orwell warning against passives).
 And here we have double that percentage, in the writing of an academic who imagines that she avoids passives!

 But this is where modern American writing instruction has brought us.
 Totally unmotivated warnings against sentences that have nothing wrong with them are handed out by people who (unwittingly) often use such sentences more than the people they criticize.
 And the warnings are consumed by people who don’t know enough grammar to evaluate them (which is why the percentage of passives in published prose continues basically unchanged over time).
-The blind warning the blind about a danger that isn’t there.
+It’s the blind warning the blind about a nonexistent danger.